Aleksandra Wojtaszek

 - Role: Researcher

-- Research Interests: Urban studies, spatial planning, and marginalized settlements in the Middle East.
+- Research Interests: Urban studies, spatial planning, informality, and urban space, with a focus on the Middle East; theoretical interests in resilience and antifragility.

 - Email: aleksandra.wojtaszek@gssr.edu.pl